aaron-michaux/ieee754-packing/README.md

 When it comes to serializing `float` and `double` in C/C++, the accepted wisdom is to stream them as text, or use some sort of library.
 I always thought this is unsatisfactory.
 Text can take up a lot of space, and it is sometimes impractical to use libraries.
 Besides, why the code bloat, when all you want to do is serialize some numbers!

 The code in `ieee-packing.hpp` serializes single and double precision floating point numbers using _only well definied C++_ features.
 As such, it should work on any hardware that supports 64bit integers.
-It is only as accurate as the standard library routines `std::frexp` and `std::ldexp`, and thus cannot be expected to be more accurate than `std::numeric_limits<T>::epsilon()`.
-However, it does work with denormalized (i.e., very very tiny) numbers.
+If `__STDC_IEC_559__` is defined, then the hardware already uses ieee754 formatted numbers, and they are bitcase (safely) to unsigned integer types.
+Otherwise, the code uses the standard library routines `std::frexp` and `std::ldexp` to extract the mantissa and exponent, to produce an ieee754 bitpattern.
+Although this works with denormalized (i.e., very very tiny) numbers, it cannot be expected to be more accurate than `std::numeric_limits<T>::epsilon()`.

 ieee754 uses 8 and 11 bits for the exponents of (respectively) floats and doubles.
 If your hardware does not use this many bits in its representation, then there will be a further loss of precision.
 This will be indicated by a failure in one of the test cases.